ladnir/aby3/README.md

 This codebase should **NOT** be considered fully secure.
 It has not had a security review and there are still several security related issues that have not been fully implemented.
 Only use this codebase as a proof-of-concept or to benchmark the perfromance.
 Future work is required for this implementation to be considered secure.

 Moreover, some features have not been fully developed and contains bugs.
 For example, the task scheduler sometime fails.
-This is a known issue.
+This is a known issue. **Consider using [MP-SPDZ](https://github.com/data61/MP-SPDZ) if you want a framework that will be well supported**.

 ## Build